‘America’s Next Top Model’ Crowns Season 23’s Winner, But Did She Deserve It?

 A season of unmerciful competitions had led to just three contestants remaining for the America’s Next Top Model finale with TV Line sharing that those remaining hopefuls were India Gants, Tatiana Price, and Cory Anne Roberts.
 While Roberts was still in the running, the real competition seemed to come down to Gants and Price, producing a rivalry evident in the way Tatiana observed India and suggested an easy win for herself.

-Things came to a head, when all three women participated in a Paper magazine photo shoot and, following that, their final runway strides.
+Things came to a head when all three women participated in a Paper magazine photo shoot and, following that, their final runway strides.
 Afterwards, Gants admitted to feeling flustered by the sudden pressure to perform.

 “I felt like I was doing great, but backstage when everyone’s screaming and yelling — a lot of tension was building up, so I was freaking out,” India says.